 Making your budget work when you have $1,000 in monthly income is possible, though it might take some serious work.
 Drastically reducing expenses can be a great place to start, and bringing in more income can of course help too.

 Changing banks is one more money-saving tip to know.
 When you open an online bank account with SoFi, for example, you can get checking and savings in one place.
-Plus, if you sign up with direct deposit, you’ll avoid the usual steep banking fees and earn a highly competitive up to 3.25% APY.
+Plus, if you sign up with direct deposit, you’ll avoid the usual steep banking fees and earn a competitive APY.
 Qualifying accounts can get paid up to two days early.
 If you’ve never considered an online bank before, those are great incentives to make a change.